PREPARE & APPLY

 Pathway 2: At least 12 months of experience conducting medication histories and/or similar experiences of patient-focused communication (such as intake of new patients/prescriptions and answering patient questions).

 One of the eligibility pathways for this certificate program includes completing a PTCB- Recognized Medication History Education/Training Program.
 PTCB Recognized Education/Training Programs meet the curriculum requirements as documented by PTCB.

 View a list of PTCB-Recognized Education/Training Programs for the Medication History Certificate.

-Please note that additional PTCB-Recognized Education/Training Programs for Medication History are expected to be identified in late 2019.
+Please note that additional PTCB-Recognized Education/Training Programs for Medication History will be added to the list as they become available.

 The cost to apply for the Medication History Certificate is $89.